SpoturDeal/RGB-Control-with-ESP32-and-MQTT/README.md

 An RGB(W) control on ESP32 with webinterface and MQTT status replies.

 This RGB control can be used with different domotica systems.
-The last set colours is stored in EEprom after a start up, it will return to last colour
+The last set colours is stored in EEprom after a start up, it will return to last colour.

+With the few parts you have full IoT control over your RGB devices for less then EUR 15.00

+Once you have uploaded the sketch just find "Esp32_SetUp" in your networks and connect.
+Then open your browser and enter 192.168.4.1 here you select the Wireless Network you want to use and the password.
+After clicking send and the confirmation the ESP will restart.

+On a mobile device you can use ***fing*** on <a href="https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=nl">Google Play</a> or <a href="https://itunes.apple.com/nl/app/fing-netwerk-scanner/id430921107?mt=8">Apple iTunes</a> to find the IP address given to the ESP32.

 ## Parts